Tuesday, April 28, 2026

 Colloquially known as The Fig, Hotel Figueroa first opened in 1926 as a space for professional women travelling alone.
 With its Mediterranean Revival architecture, I instantly fell in love with it when I discovered it a few months ago.

-Staying for two nights on the twelfth floor, the hotel has truly been an oasis here in downtown LA.
+Staying for two nights on the twelfth floor, the hotel has truly been an oasis here in downtown LA for Johanna and me.
 While the nightly rate itself was surprisingly affordable, the now familiar trend of adding arbitrary “resort fees” and prohibitive parking charges makes it less of a steal, to put it mildly.
 In any case, it was absolutely lovely to go for a refreshing swim in the saltwater pool after yesterday’s race, followed by a few more laps this morning under the fig tree.

 Saturday, April 04, 2026